IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 as those detailed in
 {{?I-D.ietf-ccamp-optical-impairment-topology-yang}};

-- the underlay OTS links and ILAs of OMS links;
+- the underlay Optical Transmission Section (OTS) links and In-Line Amplifiers (ILAs) of Optical Multiplex Section (OMS) links;

 - the physical connectivity between the optical transponders and the ROADMs.

-The OTN Topology Model also reports the CBR client LTPs that terminates the cross-technology Ethernet links: one CBR client LTP is reported for each CBR or multi-function client interface on the optical nodes (see sections 4.4 and 5.1 of {{?I-D.ietf-ccamp-transport-nbi-app-statement}}
+The OTN Topology Model also reports the CBR client LTPs that terminate the cross-technology Ethernet links: one CBR client LTP is reported for each CBR or multi-function client interface on the optical nodes (see sections 4.4 and 5.1 of {{?I-D.ietf-ccamp-transport-nbi-app-statement}}